saigandham467/MovieTube/README.md

-# movieflix-seed
+# Movie-Tube
-seed for the Full-Stack training project: movieflix
+will add the description as I complete Project implementation

 ## directory structure: